 - Inventor of Britain’s first projector, the Theatrograph (also known as the Animatograph)

 - Inventor of the Unipivot galvanometer and co-creator of the Bragg-Paul Pulsator

 The story of Robert Paul’s role in the invention of cinema begins with the Kinetoscope.
-Using perforated bands of celluloid film, this device enabled one person at a time to view moving pictures.
+This device enabled one person at a time to view moving pictures; it used perforated bands of celluloid film.
 It was patented by the Edison Company in 1891, and the first public demonstration took place in 1893.

 By 1894, the Kinetoscope was a commercial success.
 However, Thomas Edison had not patented the invention outside the USA—and this paved the way for Paul’s entry into the business of moving pictures.